whhighsmith/Homelab-Writeups/README.md

 A self-hosted penetration testing lab built from scratch on a Proxmox VE hypervisor, used to develop hands-on offensive security and detection-engineering skills.
 This repo documents the environment build and each exploitation exercise performed against it.

-Built and maintained by Will — IT Coordinator (healthcare/HIPAA environment) working toward a SOC/Security Analyst role.
+Built and maintained by Will — IT Coordinator working toward a SOC/Security Analyst role.
 CompTIA Security+ (SY0-701), Google Cybersecurity Certificate.

 ## Why this repo exists